Lobethal

 Lobethal is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Lobethal's dwelling structure, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Lobethal stood at 34.4%, with mortgaged dwellings at 50.1% and rented ones at 15.5%.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Lobethal was higher at 34.4%, with mortgaged dwellings at 50.1% and rented ones at 15.5%.
 The median monthly mortgage repayment was $1,473, lower than Adelaide metro's $1,562.
 Median weekly rent in Lobethal was $310, compared to Adelaide metro's $320.
-Nationally, Lobethal's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+Nationally, Lobethal's mortgage repayments were significantly lower at $1,473 versus Australia's average of $1,863, and rents were substantially lower at $310 compared to the national figure of $375.

 Frequently Asked Questions - Housing